kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 `BlockUninstallIfWorkloadsExist` is the default behaviour.

-## Cluster level EvictionStrategy
+## Cluster-level eviction strategy

-`EvictionStrategy` defines at the cluster level if the VirtualMachineInstance should be migrated instead of shut-off in case of a node drain.
+`evictionStrategy` defines at the cluster level if the VirtualMachineInstance should be migrated instead of shut-off in case of a node drain.
 If the VirtualMachineInstance specific field is set it overrides the cluster level one.
 Possible values: